alokchoudhary01/ta/README.md

 $ pip install ta
 ```

-To use this library you should have a financial time series dataset including “Timestamp”, “Open”, “High”, “Low”, “Close” and “Volume” columns.
+To use this library you should have a financial time series dataset including "Timestamp", "Open", "High", "Low", "Close" and "Volume" columns.

 You should clean or fill NaN values in your dataset before add technical analysis features.